 - Banana Oatmeal Chocolate Chip Muffins (uses yogurt for added protein)

-Recipe development & why you’ll love it
+Recipe development & why it works

 These easy lemon blueberry muffins featuring protein-packed Greek yogurt are my ode to spring and summer!
 They’re bright and punchy, zesty and soft, moist and tender, and bursting with pops of blueberry in every bite.
 It’s a flavor explosion that puts those Starbucks blueberry yogurt muffins to shame.
 Far less sugar too!